 New Zealand shore plover males have a striking black head (brown for females), separated from a brown skull-cap by a white band.
 Before the arrival of Norway rats and feral cats, shore plovers were common around the mainland, but by the 20th century there were only a few in the Chatham Islands.
-The Mt Bruce National Wildlife Centre has been breeding the birds in captivity, for release on predator-free islands such as Mana, north of Wellington.
+The Pūkaha National Wildlife Centre at Mt Bruce has been breeding the birds in captivity for release on predator-free islands such as Mana, north of Wellington.

 Te whakamahi i tēnei tūemi